 How a New Orleans Homeowners Insurance Lawyer Can Help

 Insurance policies are contracts, and the policy agreement specifies the terms that each party is bound to abide by.
 When you pay the premiums, you buy a promise from the insurer to cover losses that the insurance contract covers.
 In addition to the express terms of the contract, every insurance policy has an “implied covenant of good faith and fair dealing.”
 Essentially, this means that the insurance company is legally required to handle your claim in a fair and reasonable manner.

 If the insurer fails to act in good faith, you can file a bad faith claim to recover the money you should have received for your covered losses in addition to damages that can sometimes exceed the limits of your insurance coverage.
 These additional damages are intended to compensate you for the harm that occurred due to unfair delays or denials of a legitimate claim.
 The additional damages are also intended to punish the insurer for treating policyholders in an unfair manner.

 A Louisiana homeowners’ insurance lawyer can help you pursue a bad faith claim against a homeowner’s insurer who has failed to handle your insurance claim properly.
 Your attorney can also try to avoid the need for bad faith litigation by negotiating on your behalf with the insurer to try to get the money you are entitled to for your damaged or destroyed property.

 Contact a Louisiana Homeowners’ Insurance Lawyer Today

 At Lavis Law, we have extensive experience representing homeowners whose insurance companies have let them down.
-Since 1995, we have helped clients with all types of homeowners’ insurance disputes including claims arising from Tropical Storm Cindy and Hurricanes Katrina, Rita, Ike, Isaac, Laura & Delta as well as theft and fire damage insurance claims.
+Since 1995, we have helped clients with all types of homeowners’ insurance disputes including claims arising from Tropical Storm Cindy and Hurricanes Katrina, Rita, Ike, Isaac, Laura, Delta and Ida as well as theft and fire damage insurance claims.